What to know about buying a house in Missouri

 Where to find home buying help in Missouri

-In addition to our selection, the U.S. Department of Housing and Urban Development (HUD) provides lists of statewide, regional, and local resources:
+The U.S. Department of Housing and Urban Development (HUD) has lists of state, regional, and local resources in addition to the ones we chose.

 - Community Action Agency of St. Louis County: Available only in St. Louis County